- Pop Med Bldg. 201

-Member, International Assessment of Research at the National Food Institute of the Technical University of Denmark, Mørkhøj, January 2010.
+- Chair, International Assessment of Research at the National Food Institute of the Technical University of Denmark, Mørkhøj, January 2015.

-Chair, 5th Meeting of the WHO Advisory Group on Integrated Surveillance of Antimicrobial Resistance 3-5 September 2013, Bogotá, Colombia.
+- Member, WHO Advisory Group on Integrated Surveillance of Antimicrobial Resistance.
+2009-18.

-Chair, International Assessment of Research at the National Food Institute, Technical University of Denmark.
-November, 2014.
+- Chair, International Assessment of Research at the National Food Institute of the Technical University of Denmark, Mørkhøj, January 2020.

 Search PubMed for additional publications by Dr. McEwen.